Joshua Peter Bell: Early parliamentary career

 Due to his status as a prominent landholder, Bell was invited to stand in the elections in 1862 for the seat of West Moreton.
 He won this seat with a considerable majority and remained in office for six years.
 In 1868 he stood for the seat of Northern Downs (Dalby), the local constituency of Jimbour Station, in the Legislative Assembly of Queensland.
 He was successful in this election and continued to hold the seat for eleven years.

 Ministerial career

 Monument at the grave of Joshua Peter Bell.

 In his eleven years in parliament in the seat of Northern Downs, Bell gained a number of ministerial roles.
-In 1864 he was appointed treasurer (in the first Queensland ministry under Robert Herbert) a position he held until 1866.
-In 1866 there was a financial crisis owing to the failure of two banks, Bell as treasurer stated that he intended to issue "inconvertible government notes".
-The governor, Sir George Bowen, considered that would be an infringement of the prerogatives of the crown and then premier Arthur Macalister resigned on 20 July 1866.
+In 1864 he was appointed treasurer in the first ministry of Robert Herbert, a position he held until 1866.
 Bell later assumed the role of treasurer in a subsequent government in 1871 and remained in office for further three years.
 Bell also held a number of other ministerial positions, notably Minister for Lands in 1866 and acting Minister for Works in 1867.